helloAle/helloAle/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=24&duration=3000&pause=1000&color=FFD700&width=435&lines=Salut!)](https://git.io/typing-svg)
 <div>

-   Hi, my name is Alexandre.
-You can see more about me at <a href="https://helloale.github.io/portfolio">helloale.github.io/portfolio</a>.
+   Hi, my name is Alexandre, you can see more about me at <a href="https://helloale.github.io/portfolio">helloale.github.io/portfolio</a>.
 Here's some more information about me:

     😃name = "Alexandre"
     👾age = 21